micha31r/uni-projects/README.md

 #  University Projects

-A collection of projects I completed in computing subjects at university
+A collection of projects I completed for university computing subjects.

 ## Foundations of Algorithm (COMP10002)